lwindolf/lzone-cheat-sheets/Cheat Sheets/Languages/When to start pattern.md

   you need to configure them
 - When you have >2-3 independent use cases operating modes of your application

+### Router

+- when you need to extract+validate parameters from route endpoints

 ### Commands (aka actions / event-driven)

 - When you have more than 2 listeners you some change